MasterJedi2014/MPMB-UA22XC-Feats/README.md

 This script will allow users to more easily playtest the upcoming revision to D&D 5E.

 For instructions on how to add this script to the sheet, please see this page: https://www.flapkan.com/how-to/add-more-content

+Known Bug: The Speedster Feat's +10 ft to a character's Speed is not negated when the character is wearing Heavy Armor.